Anguswaffle/most-bussin-ecommerce-back-end/README.md

   ## Usage

-  Using an api-testing tool, fill out the routes, and have fun interacting with the database!
+  Using an api-testing tool, or plain ol' browser, fill out the routes, and have fun interacting with the database!

   ## Contribution Guidelines